Jump to topic

 Depending on the pH level of the stomach contents and if the contents reach the mouth, tooth erosion can occur.

 The most common symptom of GERD is burning chest pain after eating spicy or acidic foods.
 The burning sensation may also become worse when lying down.

 Many prescription drugs list nausea and vomiting as side effects, including opiates and chemotherapy medications.
-In addition, other drugs that may induce vomiting in some people include aspirin and diuretics.
+Other drugs that may induce vomiting in some people include aspirin and diuretics.
 Allergies associated with certain medications, such as antibiotics, may also cause vomiting.

-Excessive, long-term alcohol consumption can induce dental erosion.
-In addition to erosion, alcoholism is also associated with cavities due to neglected oral hygiene.
+Long-term alcohol consumption can induce dental erosion.
+In addition to erosion, alcoholism is also associated with cavities.
 Bruxism and oral cancer are also common conditions associated with long-term alcohol use.

-Further, enamel erosion associated with alcoholism can also be linked to frequent vomiting, regurgitation, or consuming alcoholic drinks high in acidity.
-For example, the pH levels in most wines are low, which may result in erosion over time.
+Enamel erosion associated with alcoholism can also be linked to frequent vomiting, regurgitation, or consuming alcoholic drinks high in acidity.
+The pH levels in most wines are low, which may result in erosion over time.